 When old cemeteries and burial grounds dating back to the Franks, Romans, and medieval age started falling apart, the graves were moved here in the late 18th century.
 During World War 2, the Catacombs were utilized by the French Resistance who required the tunnel system to travel back and forth.

 Today, going into the catacombs is banned because people have been known to get lost there.
 However, there is a portion that is reserved as a museum in the 14th arrondissement that tourists can visit.
 (Cataphiles, as they are called, also occasionally hold underground parties and other events there.)

-9. The city has a lot of Michelin Star restaurants
+17. The city has a lot of Michelin Star restaurants.

-10. Disneyland Paris is not actually in Paris
+18. Disneyland Paris is not actually in Paris.

-11. There are several Statue of Libertys in Paris
+19. There are several Statues of Liberty in Paris.

 There are more Statues of Liberty in France than in the U.S. The largest and most famous is on an island in the middle of the Seine and looks towards her sister statue in New York.
 You can see it while cruising on a Bateau Mouches boat along the Seine or walking along Pont de Grenelle bridge.